tharunsog/Securing-Data-with-Image-Encryption-Using-AES-Algorithm/README.md

 # Scope

 The project focuses on:
-- Implementing an AES-encrypted text hiding mechanism within images.
+- Implementing an AES-encrypted text-hiding mechanism within images.
 - Exploring covert communication techniques to ensure imperceptibility.
 - Addressing the balance between security, efficiency, and key management in cryptographic image hiding.